Greek Yogurt Potato Salad

 Step 1: prep and cook potatoes

-Chop the potatoes into bite-sized pieces.
+Chop the potatoes into small pieces.
 Place potatoes in a large pot and fill with water to cover.
 Season the water generously with salt and bring to a boil.

 Boil potatoes for 6-8 minutes until they’re fork tender but not mashed potato soft.
 Cooking time will vary depending on the size of your potatoes.